owasp-dep-scan/dep-scan/README.md

 ## Supported languages and package format

-dep-scan uses [cdxgen](https://github.com/CycloneDX/cdxgen) command internally to create Software Bill-of-Materials (SBOM) file for the project.
+dep-scan uses [cdxgen](https://github.com/CycloneDX/cdxgen) command internally to create a Software Bill-of-Materials (SBOM) file for the project.
 This is then used for performing the scans.

 The following projects and package-dependency format is supported by cdxgen.